isomerpages/mlaw-rop/_information-for-pawnbrokers/Reports of Government Official Impersonation Scam (GOIS).md

 parting them to an agent of the scammer.</p>
 <p>&nbsp;</p>
 <p>To help protect your customers, we encourage you to consider displaying
-the <em> </em>infographic at any appropriate location in your shopfront.
+the infographic below at any appropriate location in your shopfront.
 Additionally, please remain vigilant for suspicious transactions, such as</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Elderly customers making unusually large gold purchases</p>